|

 immediate: the lake's surface level receded at an average of 1.1 feet

+per year.
 In June of 1970, the city completed a

 second aqueduct designed to increase the total flow into the aqueduct by